 BlackBerry has at least one ace up its sleeve if the company’s Z30 smartphone fails to rekindle the business.
-This weekend Android and iOS versions of the BlackBerry Messenger (BBM) software will be available for download on devices.
+This weekend Android and iOS versions of the company’s BlackBerry Messenger (BBM) software will be available for download.

-BlackBerry has been dropping hints about separating its social messaging app from its smartphone hardware since earlier in the year.
+BlackBerry has been dropping hints about separating its social messaging app from its phone hardware since earlier in the year.
 Recently it tested the waters on selected Samsung phones in a pilot programme.

 BlackBerry’s BBM handles one-to-one and multi-person chat.
 People using the software can swap photos, other files and voice messages.
 The software also handles broadcast messages and status updates.

 More features are in the pipeline including what the company describes as “Facebook-like” special interest forums.
 Individuals can set them up, so can brands and celebrities seeking to win social media publicity.

 BlackBerry also promises video and voice calling features in the coming months.